- POSTED: 02 Jan 2014 20:15

 This graph is an experimental feature that tracks number of views over time.

-But canal administrator Jorge Quijano warned GUPC that the canal authority would use contractual mechanisms to ensure the completion of the US$5.3 billion project.
+On Wednesday, Panama canal administrator, Jorge Quijano, warned that the canal authority would use contractual mechanisms to ensure the completion of the canal expansion.

-A year ago, GUPC demanded an extra payment of US$1.6 billion from the ACP due to construction delays.
+A year ago, GUPC demanded an extra payment of US$1.6 billion from the Panama Canal Authority due to construction delays.

-Led by Spain's Sacyr Vallehermoso, the consortium also includes Impregilo of Italy, Belgian firm Jan De Nul and Panama's Constructora Urbana.
+Led by Spain's Sacyr, the consortium also includes Impregilo of Italy, Belgian firm Jan De Nul and Panama's Constructora Urbana.

 It began work on a third set of locks for the canal in 2009 and expects to complete construction in June 2015, already a nine-month delay over the date set in the contract.